brandib222/node-testing2-project/README.md

-x- Create a `db-config.js` file that selects the correct configuration using the value of `process.env.NODE_ENV`. x- Create migration and seed files. x- Put together "start", "server", "rollback", "migrate" and "seed" scripts in your `package.json`.
-- Create a "test" script in your `package.json` using cross-env to inject a `NODE_ENV` of "testing".
+x- Create a `db-config.js` file that selects the correct configuration using the value of `process.env.NODE_ENV`. x- Create migration and seed files. x- Put together "start", "server", "rollback", "migrate" and "seed" scripts in your `package.json`. x- Create a "test" script in your `package.json` using cross-env to inject a `NODE_ENV` of "testing".
 - Create a basic express application with a few database access functions and a few endpoints.
 - Test your endpoints manually using Postman, HTTPie or similar.x=-pO)90-0
 - Test your endpoints with supertest.